US airlines cancel flights, hotels book up before hurricane

-NEW YORK (Reuters) - Hurricane Sandy will likely cause financial headaches for U.S. airlines that cancelled more than 7,000 flights to and from the Northeast corridor on Sunday.
+NEW YORK, Oct 28 (Reuters) - Hurricane Sandy will likely cause financial headaches for U.S. airlines that canceled more than 7,000 flights to and from the Northeast corridor on Sunday.

 Hotels in the region were busy handling cancellations for guests who could not get to destinations in the Northeast, extending stays for guests who could not leave town, and booking rooms for people who left their homes.